percula/planter_docs/content/en/docs/plant-information/customize-varieties/index.md

 url: "plant-information/customize-varieties"
 ---

-### Creating custom varieties
-If the app does not have a variety you are planting, you can add a custom variety:

-1. Open the plant that you'd like to add a custom variety for
-2. Swipe over to the Varieties tab.
-3. Tap the "+" button.
-4. Enter the variety name and (optionally) a short and long description.
-5. Optionally choose an icon and image.
-5. Tap "Save".

-{{< youtube qQOHxdTF7E0 >}}

 ### Editing varieties
 You can edit the varieties you've added, but not existing varieties.
 To do so: